wqhqq1/Lottery/README.md

 ```
 Build
 ----------
-#### If you want to build the code by yourself, you should install the depends in the list:
+#### If you want to build the code by yourself, you should install the dependencies in the list:
 1. build environment
    - Python 3.7 or higher
 2. python wheels